hashicorp/terraform/website/source/docs/providers/dnsimple/r/record.html.markdown

 * `type` - (Required) The type of the record
 * `ttl` - (Optional) The TTL of the record

+Please note that the `domain` must not include the sub-domain.
+Instead, use the `name` argument for the sub-domain.

 ## Attributes Reference

 The following attributes are exported: